onflow/random-coin-toss/README.md

 # Random Coin Toss

+> :information_source: This repository contains demonstrations for safe usage of Flow's protocol-native secure randomness in both Cadence and Solidity smart contracts.

+On Flow, there are two routes to get a random value.
 While both are backed by Flow's Random Beacon, it is important for developers to mindfully choose between `revertibleRandom` or seeding their own PRNG utilizing the `RandomBeaconHistory` smart contract:

-- Under the hood, the FVM also just instantiates a PRNG for each transaction that `revertibleRandom` draws from.
+- Under the hood, the FVM instantiates a PRNG for each transaction from which `revertibleRandom` generates random numbers.
-  Though, with `revertibleRandom` a developer is calling the PRNG that is controlled by the transaction, which also has the power to abort and revert if it doesn't like `revertibleRandom`'s outputs.
-  `revertibleRandom` is only suitable for smart contract functions that exclusively run within the trusted transactions.
+  However, when using `revertibleRandom` a developer is relying on the PRNG that is controlled by the transaction, which also has the power to abort and revert based on `revertibleRandom`'s outputs.
+Therefore, `revertibleRandom` is only suitable for smart contract functions that exclusively run within credibly-neutral transactions which a developer can trust won't revert based on undesirable random outputs.
-- In contrast, using the `RandomBeaconHistory` means to use a deterministically-seeded PRNG.
+- In contrast, using the `RandomBeaconHistory` allows developers to use a deterministically-seeded PRNG.
-  The `RandomBeaconHistory` is key for effectively implementing a commit-and-reveal scheme.
+  The `RandomBeaconHistory` is key for effectively implementing a commit-and-reveal scheme which is itself a pattern that prevents users from gaming a transaction based on the result of randomness.
-  During the commit phase, the user commits to proceed with a future source of randomness, which is revealed after the commit transaction concluded.
+  During the commit phase, the user commits to proceed with a **future** source of randomness which is revealed after the commit transaction concludes.
-  For each block, the `RandomBeaconHistory` automatically stores the subsequently generated source of randomness.
+  For each block, the `RandomBeaconHistory` automatically stores the subsequently generated source of randomness in the final transaction of that block.
+This source of randomness is committed by Flow's protocol service account.

-> 🚨 A transaction can atomically revert all its action during its runtime and abort.
+> 🚨 A transaction can atomically revert the entirety of its action based on results exposed within the scope of that transaction.
 > Therefore, it is possible for a transaction calling into your smart contract to post-select favorable
 > results and revert the transaction for unfavorable results.
 >